Plane registered to former MLB pitcher Roy Halladay crashes in Gulf of Mexico

 Can’t begin to explain all the breathtaking views I have seen thru the open windows of demo’s & now my very own Icon A5!
 Thx to all at Icon! pic.twitter.com/BZsXqcHFmt— Roy Halladay (@RoyHalladay) October 13, 2017

-Halladay was so much a fan of his ICON that an October article by the company featured him receiving the first 2018 model of the plane.
+Halladay was so much a fan that an October article by the company featured him receiving the first 2018 model of the plane.

 "I've been dreaming about flying since I was a boy but was only able to become a pilot once I retired from baseball," Halladay said in the article.
 "I've owned other aircraft, but no aircraft embodies the adventure or captured the dream of flying like the A5.
 Not only is it the safest and easiest aircraft I've ever flown, it is hands-down the most fun.
 The beaches, lakes, and waterways my family and I get to explore around Florida are mind-blowing.
 Words don't do justice to what the A5 allows us to experience.
 Even my wife, who used to be uncomfortable in small planes, now asks where we should take the A5 for the weekend.
 I'm honored to own the first A5 Founders Edition."

-The company said they were notified of the crash but only said they're investigating the incident and working to gather more information.
+The company said they were notified of the crash and are investigating.

+Pasco County Sheriff Chris Nocco announced Halladay's death during an afternoon press conference.

+"He loved to fly," Nocco said.
+"He would talk about flying, he would talk about refurbishing planes.
+He talked about how he grew up doing it.
+He talked about his family, he talked about baseball and he talked about flying."

 ►Make it easy to keep up-to-date with more stories like this.
 Download the 10News app now.